-By late 1940, Archie T. had moved out of skid row and was renting a room from a young Grosse Pointe couple and Mike E. and his wife who were living at St. Jean and Jefferson Ave were looking for a home near the Cadieux Road and Warren Ave area.
-Alcoholics Anonymous was growing in Detroit and most of the twelve step calls being made by these two men were basically on the east side of Detroit.
+By late 1940, Archie Trowbridge had moved out of skid row and was renting a room from a young Grosse Pointe couple.
+Mike Eshleman and his wife were living at St. Jean and Jefferson Ave and were looking for a home near the Cadieux Road and Warren Ave area.
+Alcoholics Anonymous was growing in Detroit and most of the twelve step calls being made by these two men who were basically on the east side of Detroit.

 After much discussion they decided to open a second group and because of the logistics decided to call it the East Group (go figure).
-This group began on February 2, 1941 above a furniture store on the corner of Mack Ave and Cadillac Ave which was a Men’s Club which Mike was a member and played euchre weekly.
+This group began on February 2, 1941 above a furniture store on the corner of Mack Ave and Cadillac Ave which had a Men’s Club upstairs which Mike was a member and played euchre weekly there.

 In the next few months the group began to face a few issues, 1) the attendance began to swell immediately and 2) probably of more concern was that women alcoholics were very hesitant to go into a private Men’s Club to attend an alcoholic recovery program.